deviserplatform/docs/guide/extensions/layouts.md

 Layouts are the collection of placeholders which are used to position the content and modules in a page.
 This article explains how to manage layout types and to create, update, delete and assign a layout to a page.

 ## Layout Types
-Layout type is a placeholder (HTML element which can hold any elements).
-Examples of layout types are wrapper, container, section, row and columns.
+Layout type is a placeholder (HTML element which can hold any element).
+Examples of layout types are wrapper, container, section, row and column.
 To manage a layout type navigate to **Admin (click the Deviser logo on top left corner) -> Extensions -> Layout Types** which opens management view of layout types as shown below.

 <img class="img-popup" src="../../assets/images/Layout_LayoutTypes.png">